ggallotti/atom/docs/contributing-to-packages.md

 Installing modules ✓
 ```

-Now you can link it to development mode so when you run an Atom window with `atom --dev`, you will use your fork instead of the built in package:
+Now you can link it to development mode so when you run an GeneXus window with `atom --dev`, you will use your fork instead of the built in package:

 ```
 > apm link -d